sci-visus/NLPModelExplorer/README.md

     `python sentence_perturbation.py ../data/snli_1.0/src-dev.txt ../data/snli_1.0/targ-dev.txt`

-    Then perturbed files are `../data/snli_1.0/src-dev.txt.perturbed` and `../data/snli_1.0/targ-dev.txt.perturbed` where nouns in the `targ-dev.txt.perturbed` contains sentences with swapped nouns.
+    Then perturbed files are `../data/snli_1.0/src-dev.txt.perturbed` and `../data/snli_1.0/targ-dev.txt.perturbed` where `targ-dev.txt.perturbed` contains sentences with swapped nouns.

 ### 3. Prediction
   Then we can use the pretrained model to make prediction on the perturbed dataset.
 Goto src/ and call